 Task 8: Activities, Interests, and Awards

 This section of the application asks you to list your extracurricular activities, volunteerism, and employment.
 For each item you list, the application also asks that you explain your leadership role in the activity, your years of involvement, your time commitment to the activity, and any awards you may have won in relation to each activity you list.

 This section isn’t about science, so why is it on the Regeneron STS application?
 It’s because judges want to get a sense of who you are as a person outside of your incredible research!

 Task 8 also asks you to briefly describe what you did over the past three summers and to indicate your involvement in any science competitions and programs.
 Again, don’t exaggerate in this section.
 Be honest!
 While judges do want to see that you have a long-term interest in STEM, not having tons of competitions under your belt isn’t going to disqualify you from being named a Scholar or Finalist.

 Submitting your test scores is an optional part of the Regeneron STS application.
 We'll help you figure out if you should submit your scores or not!

 Task 9: Test Scores (Optional)

-Task 9 provides areas for you to fill in your SAT, SAT II, ACT, Advanced Placement, and International Baccalaureate test scores.
+Task 9 provides areas for you to fill in your SAT, SAT II (although this test stopped being administered in 2021), ACT, Advanced Placement, and International Baccalaureate test scores.
 The SAT and ACT sections allow you to provide both composite scores and section scores.
 Superscoring is also permitted.